Calvin-LL/CalcGPT.io/README.md

 # CalcGPT

-A silly little calculator that uses GPT to do math.
+A silly calculator unnecessarily powered by GPT.

 ## TODO